Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 The Hybrid

-The Secret: Dollar Weighting means cash-rich giants like Apple/Microsoft get huge allocations despite low yields.
+The Secret: Dollar Weighting means cash-rich giants like Apple get huge allocations despite low yields.
+It captures the "Share Buyback" crowd.

-In 2025, the market aggressively rotated into AI.
+In 2025, the market aggressively rotated into AI and Semis.
 Because SCHD was structurally underweight in Tech (<12%), it lagged significantly.
-However, look at the Dividend Growth Rate (CAGR) deceleration for SCHD—a warning sign for accumulators.
+However, for the defensive investor building a SWAN (Sleep Well At Night) Portfolio, this lag is a feature, not a bug.

 Total Return Comparison (2025 vs 2026 YTD)